An Alternative to Hip Replacment

 Some implants used in traditional hip replacement surgery are smaller than the bone which they replace.
 Hip resurfacing was conceived as a way to more closely match the size of the head of the femur bone while potentially increasing stability and decreasing opportunity for dislocation, one of the most common complications of total hip replacement.

 All forms of hip replacement allow improved mobility; however, hip resurfacing more closely mimics the normal hip.
 After a total hip replacement, it is difficult to return to activities such as golf or tennis and only light activity is recommended.
 In comparsion, after hip resurfacing, patients often continue to enjoy doing high levels of activity.

-Few, if any, physical limitations on patients following surgery
+- Few, if any, physical limitations on patients follwoing surgery

 Hip resurfacing has certain advantages and disadvantages and is not for everyone.
 It is intended for active patients who are under 60 years of age and in need of a hip replacement.
 Adults over 60 who are living an active lifestyle may also be considered for this procedure, which is determined by a review of bone quality.
 Patients with osteoporosis, limb shortening more than one-half inch, severe hip deformity and prior hip surgery are not good candidates for hip resurfacing.